e-oz/ngx-collection/projects/ngx-collection/README.md

 ### signalEqual
 Object you can import.
-Contains functions for equality checks, optimized for array, maps, sets and objects.
+Contains functions for checking the equality of values, optimized for arrays, maps, sets, and objects.

+The goals of these functions are:
+1. To reduce the number of unnecessary computations;
+2. To compare values as quickly as possible.

-First of all, if objects are equal by reference (`===`), they are equal.
+First of all, if values are equal by reference (`===`), they are considered equal.
-In case of arrays, maps and sets, these functions will check only the first level of contained items, using `===`.
+After that, for arrays, sets, maps, and objects, the first level of contained items (keys) will be compared using `===`.
-Objects will be compared just by reference.
-If objects are not only have `object` type, but are maps, sets, or arrays - specialized function will be used.
+If values are empty sets, arrays, or maps, they are equal.
+Empty objects are not equal.
-If both objects are "null" - they are equal.
+If both values are `null` or `undefined`, they are equal.
+The check is non-recursive and shallow.
+For a recursive, deep equality check, use specialized and optimized functions that you trust.